BradHutchings/Mmojo-Server/deploy/OpenClaw-Windows-WSL/04-Install-OpenClaw.md

 ### About this Step
 You will install OpenClaw in the `OpenClaw` WSL instance.

+---
 ### Start Mmojo Server
 The OpenClaw onboarding sequence will connect with Mmojo Server.
 It needs to be running.

 Start Mmojo Server by launching it from the Taskbar.

+Once launched, I recommend stopping Mmojo Server, switching the model to `Qwen3-14B-v3-q8_0.gguf` and starting it in "debug" mode.

 ---
 ### Install OpenClaw